 Deciding On A Disney Vacation Package

-Setting aside the unnecessarily complex rules governing packages and room-only bookings, the difference between the two is a matter of accounting.
+Besides those points and e the unnecessarily complex rules governing packages and room-only bookings, the real difference between the two is a matter of accounting.
 There’s no special “bonus” for buying a package.
 All Disney hotel guests get the same perks, regardless of how they booked.
 The question just comes down to which way you can save most.

 Why To Ever Book A Disney Vacation Package